codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ### Flat array

 Very often overlooked, but a very good approach to represent 2D arrays is to store them in a regular, linear array of `T[ ]`, potentially supported by some type casts between linear buffer and two-dimensional matrix.
-It can be effectively used when bounds between inner arrays can be efficiently determined, for example, each row of a matrix has a well-known length, rows of a Pascal's triangle have precisely defined, although different, lengths, and string entries are clearly terminated.

 <details>